susanodii/MKDocs_User_Guide/MKDocs.md

 ### **What is MKDocs?**
 MKDocs is a static site generator that is used for creating documentation from Markdown files.
 MKDocs allows you to build simple, fast, well organized and responsive documentation.
-Documentation sites are written in Markdown and configured with a single file called **YAML**.
+Documentation sites are written with Markdown and configured with a single file called **YAML**.

 ### **Why use MKDocs?**